-172. The applicant proposes that the GM chrysanthemums would not be used as commercial human food or animal feed, which limits exposure of people and animals to the GMOs (Risk Scenario 1).
-Therefore, for consistency with the context of the licence application, a draft licence condition states that plant material from the GM chrysanthemums must not be used as commercial human food or animal feed.
+173. The applicant proposes that the GM chrysanthemums would not be used as commercial human food or animal feed, which limits exposure of people and animals to the GMOs (Risk Scenario 1).
+Therefore, for consistency with the context of the licence application, a licence condition states that the GM chrysanthemums must not be imported for use as commercial human food or animal feed.